-Do you feel the area around a joint, such as the wrist, knee, or elbow, can become red, swollen, and tender to the touch?
-Does it also feel warm?
+Is the area around a joint e.g. wrist, knee, or elbow, red, swollen, and tender to the touch?
+Is there pain during movement?
+Does it feel warm?

-Having this condition can also limit the physical and social aspects of people’s lives.
-Arthritis may affect your ability to bend, lift, or grasp objects, or walk more than a short distance.
-As the condition worsens, it can impact every aspect of daily life, like bathing, grooming, and using the toilet.
-Joint pain may also alter your ability to do household tasks such as shopping, cleaning, and the laundry.
-Pain can also limit your social and leisure activities.
-People who have arthritis may have feelings of helplessness and loss of control over their lives, which can lead to depression.
+Having these conditions can also limit the physical and social aspects of a person’s life.
+They may affect your ability to bend, lift, or grasp objects, or walk even a short distance.
+As the condition worsens, it can hinder everyday activities like bathing, grooming, and using the toilet.
+People who have arthritis/herniated disc may have feelings of helplessness and loss of control over their lives, which can lead to depression.

 The doctor of the future will give no medicines,